UDST/urbansim/README.rst

 here <http://udst.github.io/urbansim/gettingstarted.html#installation>`__
 for installation instructions.

+Let us know what you are working on or if you think you have a great use case by tweeting us at ``@urbansim`` or post on the UrbanSim `forum`_.

 UrbanSim History
 ----------------

-UrbanSim (http://urbansim.org/) is a model system for analyzing urban development.
+UrbanSim (http://www.urbansim.com) is a model system for analyzing urban development.
 It is an open source platform that has been continuously refined and distributed for planning applications around the world for over 15 years.
 Part of the evolution of the platform is